Komal01/metabase/README.md

 ### JVM Jar

-To run the jar you will need to have a Java Runtime installed.
+To run the jar, you will need to have a Java Runtime installed.
 As a quick check to see if you system already has one, try

 ```sh
 java -version